 The Centre for Children and Young People is internationally recognised for its research focused on advancing the rights, wellbeing and participation of children and young in their families, schools and communities.

-Relocated recently to within the School of Arts and Social Sciences at Southern Cross University, the Centre has attracted over $8million in external funding, partnering with over 60 organisations to undertake projects ranging from small community-based or regional research initiatives to major national and international studies, including 7 Australian Research Council (ARC) funded projects.
+Relocated recently to within the Faculty of Business, Law and Arts at Southern Cross University, the Centre has attracted over $8million in external funding, partnering with over 60 organisations to undertake projects ranging from small community-based or regional research initiatives to major national and international studies, including 7 Australian Research Council (ARC) funded projects.

 From working collaboratively with partners to develop an International Charter and evidence-based guidance and resources on Ethical Research Involving Children (now translated into 6 languages) to authoring the highly successful suite of Seasons for Growth loss and grief education programs (implemented in 5 countries with over 270,00 children, young people and adults participating) we focus on ensuring our research has measurable social as well as academic impact.